o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/gem-setup.md

 For more details on configuring your AWS credentials in O3DE, refer to [Configuring AWS Credentials](/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials/).

-Please check [IAM policy examples for GameLift](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-iam-policy-examples.html) for adding proper permissions to use the Amazon GameLift service.
+Please check [IAM policy examples for GameLift](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-iam-policy-examples.html) to configure appropriate permissions required to use the GameLift service.

 To use the FlexMatch feature for matchmaking and backfill, please check [Setting up FlexMatch](https://docs.aws.amazon.com/gamelift/latest/flexmatchguide/match-setting-up.html) for the required permissions.